fhmjones/fhmjones.github.io/docs/dashboards.md

 * Environment for develpment
 * Python libraries, some required, others optional
+* Options: using `ipywidgets`, the `Dash framework`, or perhaps other options for user interactions.
+This doc should summarize how to make a decision.
 * Buidling dashboard "apps" - code
 * Building dashboard "apps" - design criteria for optimal learning
 * Using apps - Voila and deployment to servers using containers.